workclocks/partyhat/readme.md

    ```shell
    npm run start
    ```
-5. **Congrats!** The API server should now be running on port 8080.
+5. **Congrats!** The API && Web Server should now be running on port 8080.

-### Client Setup
-The Party Hat client is a static web application, which means it can be deployed on any HTTP server or platform that serves static files.
-You have a couple of deployment options:

-1. **Local Hosting:** If you want to run Party Hat locally for development purposes, you can simply open the `src/web/index.html` file in your web browser.
-No additional setup is required.

-2. **Online Deployment:** You can deploy the Party Hat client to online platforms like [Vercel](https://vercel.com/) for easy access.
-Just upload the contents of the `src/web` directory to your chosen hosting service, and your Party Hat instance will be live.

 ## Usage
 - To upload a file, drag and drop it into the designated area or click to select files.